People Ask How We Feel About Their "Am I The Jerk?" Stories

 So, AITJ?

 Edit/update: We’ve had this talk before like a month ago or so when he n I were both stone-cold sober and I rank third under his mom and dogs (his dogs he’s had for years!)
 I am in no way butt hurt or upset by that, that’s a really fair response that makes sense to me!
-I’m also not trying to invalidate his feelings in any way, I understand why that would be upsetting to my partner!”

 Another User Comments:

-But maybe that’s because I have a cat and I understand your answer how you meant it vs how he probably interpreted it.
 I understand why he could be hurt by your bluntness, but to me, it’s honestly the same thing as ‘would you love me more than your kids?’
-The answer to me should be an obvious no.

-If my SO said that they didn’t love me more than an animal they’ve committed a forever home to I wouldn’t even bat an eye.
+The answer to me should be an obvious no. If my SO said that they didn’t love me more than an animal they’ve committed a forever home to I wouldn’t even bat an eye.

 In fact, if they could give up an animal for me I would not be with them at all.

 But not everyone views pets like family.
 I’m guessing he doesn’t or he’s the kind of partner that doesn’t like the idea of coming second to anyone, even a cat.

 Or maybe he’s just worried it means you don’t love him enough and his insecurities are creeping in.
 In the end, I guess I’d say, you’re not the jerk.
 You were just honest.
 But he’s also valid in his feelings toward your comment.

 He was obviously hurt by it, and there’s nothing you can do about that aside from apologizing for hurting him.
 Because whether it was intended or not it happened.
 But imo all you did was tell the truth.” marriedtoinsomnia

 Another User Comments:

+“No jerks here, you love both your cat and your partner.
 I don’t know any scenario where you have to choose but granted if you did you most likely have a stronger attachment to your cat (from assumptions that you’ve known your cat a lot longer)

 Your partner is hurt because it’s obvious he loves you a lot, enough that he wants to be your number one choice.
+Which is valid.

 But why lose our minds over hypothetical scenarios, in reality, you can have your cake and eat it too.”
 KZCrow